Digital Marketing Agency | SEO, Paid Social & PPC

 In the end, the FTC sided with Samsung, but under one condition: the company must make it abundantly clear in all future advertisements for its QLED TVs that the televisions contain a backlight.
 Details, details.

-You may also like How to figure out if your Smart TV has been hacked?
+You may also like: How to figure out if your Smart TV has been hacked?

 What is OLED?

 Organic Light-Emitting Diode is the abbreviation for OLED.
 The “Light Emitting Diode” portion of that name has absolutely nothing to do with an LED backlight, which comes as something of a surprise.
 Instead, it is a reference to the fact that each and every individual pixel in an OLED panel is a teeny-tiny LED light.
-However, this particular LED light is incredibly thin and is able to produce light as well as color in a single element.
-Simply put, OLED televisions do not require a backlight because each pixel of an OLED television generates its own source of light.
-You can use the industry terms for these different types of displays, which are known as emissive or self-emissive, in order to impress your friends.

-This design has a number of benefits, but most people would agree that when it comes to OLED TVs, the most significant benefit is the excellent black level that can be achieved.
-This is one of the many advantages of this design.
-In order to achieve a dark or completely black scene on a QLED or LED TV, the backlight must be dimmed and any remaining light must be blocked.
+To achieve a dark or completely black scene on a QLED or LED TV, the backlight must be dimmed and any remaining light must be blocked.
 However, an OLED TV can achieve this effect by simply turning off the pixels that comprise the dark parts of the screen.
-When the pixel is turned off, it does not emit any light and also does not produce any color; as a result, the area is just as dark as when the TV itself is turned off.

-LG Display is the only company that produces OLED TV panels at this time.
-It then goes on to sell those panels to its sister company, LG Electronics, which then puts them to use in the production of some of the most cutting-edge televisions money can buy.
 However, because LG Display also sells OLED panels to other companies, such as Sony, Vizio, Philips, and Panasonic, you will also be able to find OLED televisions manufactured by these other companies.
-There are still going to be differences in the picture quality between different OLED TVs, despite the fact that the panels themselves are essentially the same.
+There are still going to be differences in the picture quality between different OLED TVs, even though the panels themselves are essentially the same.
 This is because the image processing that Sony, LG, and others do is proprietary.

 What is Mini-LED?